 If you’re a renter, you may be unaware of how much a stickler your landlord is going to be about getting that deposit back to you.
 If this isn’t your first rodeo, some of these tips may seem a little obvious, but folks who haven’t had to worry about that sort of thing would hardly be able to guess that you’ll need to take pictures of the old place and new place.
 This protects you from getting charged for damage that isn’t your fault.
 Before you start snapping photos be sure to go through and lift up any indents in the carpet from your furniture’s weight with ice cubes placed along the lines in the carpet.
 The moisture will help the carpet fibers fill in and expand so there’s no lines and indents on the carpets for the landlord to take advantage of.
 Fill in the holes in your wall with toothpaste or ivory soap if you’re on a budget.
 Concerned about stains in the carpet?
 Use one part hydrogen peroxide and 2 parts water with some lemon essential oil, shake up the mixture and scrub it into the carpet.
 That formula will pull up everything including blood and wine.

-If you’re preparing to move to or from Chesapeake on your upcoming long distance move, reach out to us.
-We’re well versed in the common and uncommon problems that can arise during a long distance move and how to avoid them.
-Catch our next blog for more on the most unusual long distance moving tips around and be sure to reach out to us with any questions or concerns about your upcoming move.
+If you’re preparing to move to or from Chesapeake on your upcoming long-distance move, reach out to us.
+We’re well versed in the common and uncommon problems that can arise during a move and how to avoid them.
+Catch our next blog for more on the most unique long-distance moving tips around and be sure to reach out to us with any questions or concerns about your upcoming move.